Does Data Augmentation Improve Generalization in NLP?: Related Work

-A wave of recent work has adopted a strategy of constructing evaluation sets composed of ``adversarial examples'' (a.k.a. ``challenge examples'' or ``probing sets'') in order to analyze and expose weaknesses in the decision procedures learned by neural NLP models \citep[and others]{jia2017adversarial,glockner2018,dasgupta2018evaluating,gururangan2018annotation,poliak2018hypothesis}.
-Our work is motivated by the subsequent research that has begun to ask whether adding such challenge examples to a model's training data could help to improve robustness.
-This work has been referred to by a number of names including ``adversarial'', ``counterfactual'', and ``targeted'' data augmentation.
-In particular, \citet{liu-etal-2019-inoculation} show that fine-tuning on small challenge sets can sometimes (though not always) help models perform better.
-Similar approaches have been explored for handling noun-verb ambiguity in syntactic parsing \citep{elkahky-etal-2018-challenge}, improving NLI models' handling of syntactic \citep{mccoy2019right} and semantic \citep{poliak-etal-2018-collecting} phenomena, and mitigating gender biases in a range of applications \citep{zmigrod-etal-2019-counterfactual,zhao-etal-2018-gender,zhao2019gender,hall-maudslay-etal-2019-name,lu2018gender}.
+\paragraph{Data Augmentation.} A wave of recent work has constructed evaluation sets composed of ``adversarial examples'' (or ``challenge examples'' or ``probing sets'') to analyze weaknesses in the decision procedures of neural NLP models \citep[and others]{jia2017adversarial,glockner2018,dasgupta2018evaluating,gururangan2018annotation,poliak2018hypothesis}.
+Our work is motivated by the subsequent research that asks if adding such examples to training data help improve robustness. \citet{liu-etal-2019-inoculation} show that fine-tuning on small challenge sets can sometimes (but not always) help model performance.
+Similar approaches have been explored for improving syntactic parsing \citep{elkahky-etal-2018-challenge}, improving NLI models' handling of syntactic \citep{min2020augmentation} and semantic \citep{poliak-etal-2018-collecting} phenomena, and mitigating gender biases \citep{zmigrod-etal-2019-counterfactual,zhao-etal-2018-gender,zhao2019gender,hall-maudslay-etal-2019-name,lu2018gender}. \citet{nie-etal-2020-adversarial} and \citet{Kaushik2020Learning} also explore augmenting training sets with a human-in-the-loop.